-6.02 Initial Salary Schedule Placement
+2.6.02 Initial Salary Schedule Placement

-Upon initial employment in the District, the Superintendent or designee, at their own discretion, will determine an initial salary for new employees following the guidelines established in the Certified Employee's Compensation System.
+Upon initial employment in the District, the Superintendent or designee, at their own discretion, will determine an initial salary for new employees following the guidelines established in the Certified Employee's Compensation Plan System.

-Section 7-Early Retirement
+Section 7 - Early Retirement

-7.01 Early Retirement
+2.7.01 Early Retirement

-Any teacher retiring under this plan shall write a letter to the Superintendent and Executive Director of Human Resources on or before February I of the last year of proposed regular employment expressing his/her intent to participate in the early retirement program.
-An exception may be approved by the superintendent and/or his/her designee in cases of provable emergency or extenuating circumstances.
+Any educator retiring under the Early Retirement Plans defined in 7.02, 7.03, and 7.04 shall write a letter to the Superintendent and Executive Director of Human Resources on or before February I of the last year of proposed regular employment expressing their intent to participate in the early retirement program.
+An exception may be approved by the superintendent and/or designee in cases of provable emergency or extenuating circumstances.

-Any teacher retiring under this plan shall be carried to the completion of his/her program.
+Any educator retiring under this plan shall be carried to the completion of their program.